How to make a living as an artist or crafter!

 Use natural lighting and a neutral background to make your product photos pop!

 One essential key to successfully selling your artwork or handmade goods online is great product photography.
 If you don’t already have a knack for photography, you will either need to learn how to take better photographs of your products, or be willing to pay a good photographer to do so.

-I recently started taking a great online video course which is specifically designed to help you learn to take better photographs of your products.
+Crochet designer Kristina Turner offers a great 20-minute video course which is specifically designed to help you learn to take better photographs of your handmade products.
 There are also plenty of great blog articles as well as books on this topic to help you learn.

 You’ll need to make sure you show your products in the best light possible (literally).
 Good, natural lighting is key to a great product shot.
 You can build an easy DIY lightbox, or find a spot outdoors or near a window to take your photos.
 You don’t want direct sunlight which will create harsh shadows, but you don’t want your products to look dark or blurry either.